FabianKruger/molprivacy/README.md

 `--hyperparameter_optimization_time`: Time in seconds allocated for hyperparameter optimization during model training.
 Default: `600`

-`--attack_data_fraction`: Fraction of data to use for the Reverse Model Inversion Attack (RMIA).
+`--attack_data_fraction`: Fraction of data to use for the Robust Membership Inference Attack (RMIA).
 Reduce this value if the RMIA attack runs out of memory.
 Default: `1.0`

 #### Examples